 THE SOUTH EAST REGIONAL SHOREBIRDS ALLIANCE

-SERSA is a collaborative organisation of multiple government and not-for-profit organisations that have been working to protect beach-nesting shorebirds across Southern Tasmania since 2013.
-NRM South’s role in this collaboration is to drive the alliance and support regional activity.
-This includes addressing local issues as well as leading and developing communications (including publications and information resources).
-NRM South also provides funding for NRM Facilitator roles as well as project funds for partners to deliver their specific activities (e.g. Discovery Rangers), including monitoring, community events, signage, fencing, and schools education.
+SERSA is a collaborative organisation of multiple government and not-for-profit organisations that have worked to protect beach-nesting shorebirds across Southern Tasmania since 2013.
+NRM South’s role in this collaboration was to drive the alliance and support regional activity.
+This included addressing local issues as well as leading and developing communications (including publications and information resources).
+NRM South also provided past funding for NRM Facilitator roles as well as project funds for partners to deliver their specific activities (e.g. Discovery Rangers), including monitoring, community events, signage, fencing, and schools education.

 Shorebirds across Australia are facing increasing pressures and Tasmania is seen as the final refuge for many species that have suffered a rapid drop in their populations in recent years.
-Home to a staggering 50% of the global population of hooded plovers, pied oystercatchers and sooty oystercatchers alone, Tasmania’s beaches are on the frontline of the battle for shorebird conservation and SERSA’s aim is to ensure that beach nesting shorebirds are able to recruit and maintain populations through successful breeding to reduce their rapid decline across Tasmania, and to work with the community to contribute to this effort.
+Home to a staggering 50% of the global population of hooded plovers, pied oystercatchers and sooty oystercatchers alone, Tasmania’s beaches are on the frontline of the battle for shorebird conservation and SERSA’s aim was to ensure that beach nesting shorebirds could recruit and maintain populations through successful breeding to reduce their rapid decline across Tasmania, and working with the community to contribute to this effort.

 WHAT IS SERSA’S ROLE?

-Since 2013, SERSA have been working to educate the community, locals and visitors about the crisis facing our beach nesting birds.
-Funded through NRM South via the Australian Government’s National Landcare Programme, SERSA works with schools, community groups, visitors, locals and interest groups to promote the message that beach users stick to wet sand, keep dogs on a leash, and to keep a respectful distance from shorebirds.
-SERSA’s aim is to ensure that beach nesting shorebirds are able to recruit and maintain populations through successful breeding.
+From 2013, SERSA worked to educate the community, locals and visitors about the crisis facing our beach nesting birds.
+Funded through NRM South via the Australian Government’s National Landcare Programme, SERSA worked with schools, community groups, visitors, locals and interest groups to promote the message that beach users stick to wet sand, keep dogs on a leash, and to keep a respectful distance from shorebirds.
+SERSA’s aim has been to ensure that beach nesting shorebirds are able to recruit and maintain populations through successful breeding.

-BirdLife Tasmania are an essential contributor to this work, having accumulated years of beach survey data that informs and assists SERSA in targeting priority areas and providing vital information about the status of beach-nesting bird populations across various Tasmanian beaches.
+BirdLife Tasmania have been an essential contributor to this work, having accumulated years of beach survey data that informed and assisted SERSA in targeting priority areas and providing vital information about the status of beach-nesting bird populations across various Tasmanian beaches.
 In 2015, SERSA won the Tasmanian Landcare Government Partnerships award in recognition of its efforts.